About Us

 Christopher has always found himself near some body of water – literally.
 Growing up in central Boston, his dad introduced him to the sport, taking him sailing on weekends on the infamous Charles River.
 After he gained some experience, he began sailing solo.

 In high school, he joined the race team and served as captain both Junior and Senior year.
-Since then he’s escaped to the water whenever time permits, most recently as part of the sailing team at Worcester Polytechnic Institute where he is a rising sophomore, and also the Sailing Team’s treasurer.
+Since then he’s escaped to the water whenever time permits, most recently as part of the sailing team at Worcester Polytechnic Institute where he is a rising Junior, and also the Sailing Team’s treasurer.
 He’s pursuing a Bachelor of Science in Aerospace Engineering with a minor in Fire Protection Engineering.
 In his studies, he often finds himself curious about the scientific principles of sailboats, and the theoretical properties utilized in innovative vessel designs.

 In addition to this packed schedule, Christopher also finds the time to work as a part-time tour guide.
 His college experience is definitely much more intense than the average student, but as someone who enjoys being busy, he says so far it’s been working out really well.